 2. Identify Your Goals

 What does this look like on ground level?
 Maybe you are someone who has known since third grade what work you want to do.
 For those, the process may be relatively simple, because you just need to prioritize your actions (and your spending) to get where you want to go.
-For others, your goals may be more immediate.
+For others, your goals may be more immediate like reducing your debt or increasing your savings.
 You may want a better apartment, a better job, more education, better relationships.
 Others may have even more pressing concerns, such as affording the rent, getting control of debt, finding a job, getting out of a bad work environment, and the like.

 What all these very different goals have in common is that, in order to achieve them you have to be willing to give up other, more immediate desires.
 Want a better apartment?
 Maybe you can have one if you are willing to economize on other spending.
 Want a better job?
 Maybe you need to spend time researching that, instead of surfing Twitter.
 The small changes you make now will be worth it in the long run.